-Even with weather stripping around your window’s sill and edges, warm air has the potential to escape through the windowpanes.
+- Even with weather stripping around your window’s sill and edges, warm air has the potential to escape through the windowpanes.
 Put up curtains to add an extra layer of insulation and minimize heat loss.

-How well is my home insulated?
+2. How well is my home insulated?

 Many times, older homes have less or lower quality insulation than newer homes (and sometimes none at all).
 Adding insulation to your home can significantly minimize heat loss and help make it more natural gas efficient to heat and cool.

-How old is my furnace?
+3. How old is my furnace?
 When was its last tune-up?

-To what temperature is my thermostat set?
+4. To what temperature is my thermostat set?

 While this may seem like an obvious question, strategically setting and programming your thermostat can help lower the amount of natural gas being used to heat your home.
 To use less natural gas:

-Make Your Home Natural Gas Efficient
+Conclusion: Make Your Home Natural Gas Efficient